 Employment Outlook, Earnings, and Other Information

-The field of postsecondary administration is growing at an average pace.
+Career opportunities in postsecondary administration are growing at a faster than average pace for all occupations.
 For more inormation about careers in higher education, including required knowledge and skills, working conditions, and earnings, consult the Occupational Outlook Handbook.

 SDHE Student Organization: Association of Professionals in Student Affairs